Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 All these ergonomic crochet hooks are color-coded by size, and the metric size is printed on the handle.

 Used to US letter sizing?
 Refer to a conversion hook size chart.

 - Comfortable grip

 - Great for people with arthritis, carpal tunnel syndrome

-- Suits all sorts of crocheters, regardless of grip style.
+- Suits many crocheters, regardless of grip style

 - No US sizing on the handle, only metric

 Tulip hooks have a long history of excellence and quality in their products.
-A good reason so many have trusted and continue to trust their company.
+A good reason so many trust their company.